Friedrichs Learning: Weak Solutions of Partial Differential Equations via Deep Learning: Deep Learning-Based Solver

+As mentioned in Section \ref{sec_DB}, if the solution DNN and test DNN are both built to satisfy their boundary conditions automatically, $\hat{L}_b(\theta_s,\theta_t)$ is zero.

-Next, we compute the gradient of $L_t(\theta_s,\theta_t)$ with respect to $\theta_s$ as the gradient descent direction and denote it as $g_s$.
-The gradient is evaluated via the autograd in PyTorch, which is essentially equivalent to a sequence of chain rules to compute the gradient since the loss is the composition of several simple functions with explicit formulas.
-Thus, $\theta_s$ can be updated by applying one step of gradient descent with a step size $\eta_s$ as follows: $ \theta_s\leftarrow\theta_s-\eta_s g_s. $ In each outer iteration of Algorithm \ref{Alg}, we repeatedly sample new training points and update $\theta_s$ for $n_s$ steps.
+Next, we compute the gradient of $L_t(\theta_s,\theta_t)$ with respect to $\theta_s$, denoted by $g_s$, which is known as the gradient descent direction.
+The gradient is evaluated via the autograd in PyTorch, which is essentially computed by processing a sequence of chain rules since the loss function is the composition of several simple functions with explicit formulas. {For specific classes of PDEs, the computational cost of gradients can be reduced via recent development \cite{Beck2021_2}}.
+Besides, optimizers will use $g_s$ together with some historical gradient information to output a real descent direction, say $\tilde g_s$.
+Thus, $\theta_s$ can update along the direction $\tilde g_s$ as $\theta_s\leftarrow\theta_s-\eta_s \tilde g_s$.
+In each outer iteration of Algorithm \ref{Alg}, we repeatedly sample new training points and update $\theta_s$ for $n_s$ steps.